simon-smart88/disagapp/README.md

-# disagapp
+# disagapp v0.0.1

 <img src="https://raw.githubusercontent.com/simon-smart88/disagapp/master/inst/shiny/www/logo.png" width="259" height="300" align="right" style="border:10px solid white;">

 Disagapp is an application written in R that can be used to perform disaggregation regression analyses using [{disaggregation}](https://cran.r-project.org/package=disaggregation).
+A version is deployed to https://disagapp.le.ac.uk/

 Disagapp was built using the [{shinyscholar}](https://github.com/simon-smart88/shinyscholar) template which was itself forked from {wallace} v2.0.5 ([CRAN](https://cran.r-project.org/package=wallace), [website](https://wallaceecomod.github.io/wallace/index.html))

-It is currently in pre-alpha.

 Install *disagapp* via Github and run the application with the following R code.